by Annabella Cant Ph.D. (Author)

-Unswaddling Pedagogy is a pedagogy that welcomes and releases the creativity, imagination, and all other meaning making qualities and capacities of children.
-Through my work I am hoping to inspire teachers to be with young children in ways that would literally free everyone and everything involved in the relationship (children, teachers, environment, community, etc.) from activities, actions, experiences, and events that would restrict rather than encourage and guide children’s imaginative and creative ways of making meaning of the world.
+Unswaddling Pedagogy is a pedagogy that welcomes and releases the creativity, imagination, and all other meaning making qualities and capacities of young children.
+My intention is to address pedagogy as a way of being present with the child.
+Through my work, I am hoping to inspire teachers to be with young children in ways that would literally free everyone and everything involved in the relationship from activities, actions, experiences, and events that would restrict rather than encourage and guide children’s imaginative and creative ways of making meaning of the world.

 This book is dedicated to educators, teachers, parents, and students that believe in the immense complexity of young children.

 This original and stimulating book will make anyone reconsider what they think they know about early childhood education.
 Annabella Cant uses her own experience, as an individual and teacher, to bring vividly to life the experience of childhood and to show how we might better engage the imaginations of children in learning.
 The book outlines a new approach that challenges many of the taken-for-granted assumptions of present educational practice.

 This book has given me a new image of a child.
 It was one of the best textbooks I ever read through my educational life.

 The Centrality of Wonder in Teaching and Learning Across the Curriculum

 For many children much of the time their experience in classrooms can be rather dull, and yet the world the school is supposed to initiate children into, is full of wonder.
 This book offers a rich understanding of the nature and roles of wonder in general and provides multiple suggestions …

 Edited by Kieran Egan, Annabella I. Cant, Gillian Judson